-SummaryScenario analysis of varying levels of negotiation under H.R.3 (as released on September 19) finds that the bill could reduce federal spending by $790B to $1,055B and decrease manufacturer revenues by $1,125B to $1,520B for CY 2020–2029.
+SummaryScenario analysis of varying levels of negotiation under H.R.3 (as passed in the House on December 12, 2019) finds that the bill could reduce federal spending by $850B to $1,060B and decrease manufacturer revenues by $1,275B to $1,655B for CY 2020–2029.

-To understand how H.R.3 as originally introduced could impact federal spending and prescription drug manufacturer revenues over the next 10 years, PhRMA commissioned Avalere to model a range of scenarios illustrating differing degrees of impact based on the number of drugs the Secretary would negotiate each year and the prices that are negotiated for those drugs.
+H.R.3, the Lower Drug Costs Now Act, was introduced in the US House of Representatives on September 19, 2019, and passed in the House on December 12.
+To understand how the House-passed H.R.3 could impact federal spending and prescription drug manufacturer revenues over the next 10 years, The Pharmaceutical Research Manufacturers of America (PhRMA) commissioned Avalere to update an earlier analysis of H.R.3 (as introduced on September 19, 2019) that models a range of policy scenarios, illustrating differing degrees of impact based on the number of drugs the Secretary would negotiate each year and the prices negotiated for those drugs.

 As policymakers consider changes to H.R.3 from the version analyzed here, alternative policy options that raise the minimum number of drugs negotiated or increase the size of price reductions would likely lead to larger decreases in both federal outlays and net manufacturer revenues.

 The scenarios modeled include: